watari3/GitBucket-Wiki/Deployment-to-JEE-and-Servlet-containers.md

 For JBoss 7.X, Wildfly 8.X (not tested for 9.X & 10.X) when deploying gitbucket, you will probably face the following deployment error: `java.lang.NoClassDefFoundError: com/sun/net/ssl/internal/ssl/Provider`.

 Due to class loading restrictions inside JBoss/Wildfly, you need to explicitly allow gitbucket to access some classes from the jdk.
-For that, modifiy gitbucket.war and add the following under `WEB-INF\jboss-deployment-structure.xml`
+For that, modify gitbucket.war and add the following under `WEB-INF\jboss-deployment-structure.xml`

 ```
 <jboss-deployment-structure>